CodingCellist/codingcellist.github.io/content/en/post/site-refurbishments-take-time/index.md

     just decide that they're actually fine, and nothing needs adjusting.
 I'm not quite happy with the name "shoot", so that may change if I find a better term.
+* :evergreen_tree: **evergreen** --- These are the finished and polished posts, essays, tutorials, what have you.
+Although the name "evergreen" suggests that they never need adjusting, that's will vary depending on the post (for example, my Arch Linux install guide definitely needs tending by now; oops), and so I might still change these from time to time.
 * :potted_plant: **succulent** --- There is no succulent emoji!
 A travesty!
     Anyway.
 Succulents are little tips and tricks which are not quite big enough to warrant their own post.
 Quite often I stumble upon little command-line